‘Our feelings are our most genuine paths to knowledge.’

-Having completed the Primary, Intermediate and Advanced A sequences I am unravelling Advanced B. I received level II authorisation to teach the Ashtanga Yoga method by Sharath Jois in Mysore India and I am dedicated to sharing the Ashtanga Yoga practice in the tradition of the Jois family; my approach is inclusive and evolutionary.
+Having completed the Primary, Intermediate and Advanced A sequences I am unravelling Advanced B. I received level II authorisation to teach the Ashtanga Yoga method by Sharath Jois in Mysore India.
+I am dedicated to sharing the Ashtanga Yoga practice in the tradition of the Jois family, however first and foremost, my approach is inclusive and evolutionary; the individual comes before ‘the method’.
 I love movement and optimal living, I am intrigued by the connections between the physical, psychological and emotional body and how to affect our organism as a whole.
-My personal study revolves around different movement systems (calisthenics, gymnastics, functional movement, mobility and strength training), psychotherapy and ancient yogic texts.
+My personal study revolves around psychotherapy, ancient yogic texts, race, identity and diversity, and different movement systems.
 Whilst I prioritise safe, functional movement in asana, my experience is that if a yoga practice is to be illuminating and transformative, it requires discipline and a container.
 As we knock up against the container we see our habitual psycho-emotional responses and with daily practise we start to know ourselves, our thought patterns and common reactions become available for us to work through and change.
-As a facilitator of this practice it means I must walk the line between keeping the yoga system as pure as possible whilst being mindful to adapt or modify for accessibility and safety of the individual.
-The Ashtanga Yoga is a self-practise system, taught one on one in a group setting, it is taught in a quiet space allowing for personal connection and reverence to the sacred and the divine.
-I am grateful to all the teachers who lit the path for me, I am forever a student and it is an honour for me to share this deeply transformative practice with you.
+As a facilitator of this practice I walk the line between maintaining the container whilst being mindful to adapt or modify when necessary.
+Accessibility and healthy movement patterns are important if one is to enjoy longevity in the practice.
+Ashtanga Yoga is a self-practise system, taught one on one in a group setting, it is taught in a quiet space allowing for personal connection and reverence to the sacred and the divine.
+I am grateful to all the teachers who lit the path for me and to my South Asian brothers and sisters for the richness of their wisdom traditions.
+I am forever a student and it is an honour for me to share this deeply transformative practice with you.